daniestevez/gr-satellites/README.md

 gr-satellites:

 * `v3.x.y` is the result of a large refactor that introduces a lot of new functionality and improvements.
-The refactore started on September 2019 and was finished in May 2020.
+The refactor started on September 2019 and was finished in May 2020.

 * `v2.x.y` is a series of releases compatible with GNU Radio 3.8 that existed